-There are no dry risers at Block 2.
+There is no dry riser provided at Bathurst Block 2.

-It was confirmed by HCC representatives that all HRRB's which do not have dry riser facilities are scheduled to have them installed.
+It was confirmed by HCC representatives that all HRRB's which do not have dry riser facilities are scheduled to have one installed.
+The dry riser is to be installed which serves all floors with landing valves within the lobby between the staircase door, hopper disposal point and louvred windows on all floors.